TeemuStew/spacegame-unity/README.md

 ## Art Aspect

 For the art aspect of this test, please make the game look like a proper game by adding visual effects and sound effects.
 The design will be up to you and you are free to use any free-to-use assets that you can find on the internet.

-## Other Aspects

-Use this git repository to develop the game.

-Make sure the final commit compiles and is playable.